-First understand that gathering of “the assembly” is not explicitly commanded, but the writer of Hebrews forbid forsaking the assembly (Heb 10:24–25).
-In this sense, the reader can understand that meeting for the assembly is a command.
+First understand that the gathering of “the assembly” is not explicitly commanded, but the writer of Hebrews forbid forsaking the assembly (Heb 10:24–25).
+Christians are to assemble.
 Paul set a model and wrote specific instructions for the assembly in 1 Corinthians 11 and 14.
 Paul’s principles and examples define the assembly.
 The assembly consists of the Lord’s Supper, teaching, singing, praying, and giving to the collection of the saints (1 Cor 11; 14; 16).
 Paul’s commands came from God (1 Cor 14:37).

 Examples that Are Not Binding

 Are there examples that are not binding?
 Yes.
 Give some attention to these expedient examples.
 Paul’s teaching in the school of Tyrannus does not define all teaching to be done in a school of a man named Tyrannus (Acts 19:9).
 How do we know this?
 Because there are no specific commands regarding places to teach the Gospel.
 Are Christians only to teach on riversides, in synagogues, in Jerusalem’s Temple, or Athen’s areopagus (Acts 5:25; 16:13; 17:2)?
-Certainly not, these are not examples defining any commands though the examples present wonderful principles and the great liberties that Christians have.
+Certainly not, these are not examples defining any commands, although these examples present wonderful principles and the great liberties that Christians have.